 What Legislators Should Know: I love being a self-employed, independent contractor!
 Myself and many others choose to be freelancers.
 I understand that the bill has good intentions by curbing things like permalancing (where you “freelance” endlessly for only one client but without benefits.)

 However many of us are truly freelancing and benefitting greatly from it.
 (So is NJ, now that a good amount of my work is from home in NJ, I spend more money in NJ!)
-We just bought a house in West Long Branch, and I hope to stay here.
+We just bought a house in District 11, and I hope to stay here.
 I will be heartbroken if this bill passes.